chacobos/thomasA_Resume_Site/README.md

 # thomasA_Resume_Site
-A site for my resume I'm working on
+#A site for my resume I'm working on.
 Site is currently ran off of a local python server but will later be ran off of a webhosting site.

 To run: